maxmilton/MaxMilton.com-Old-v3/content/blog/100-days.md

 <!--more-->

-In order to get my body and mind to a point I'm happy with, I'll spend 100 days cleaning out my old habits and replacing them with habits that help.
+To get my body and mind to a point I'm happy with, I'll spend 100 days cleaning out my old habits and replacing them with habits that help.
 This is my 100 day challenge.
-100 days may sound like a long time, but in the grand scheme of things, it's a worthwhile investment.
+100 days may sound like a long time, but in the grand scheme of things, it's totally a worthwhile investment.

 ## 100 Days Of: